murathan9165/iphs391_fall2025_miniproject-1_benchmarking-expert-chatbot-personas/README.md

 - The chatbot achieved a **final persona fidelity score of 93/100**.
 - Strong performance in maintaining tone, conversational style, and expert heuristics.
 - Weaknesses were observed in verbosity and occasional deviation from target diction.
-- Persona storytelling and use of culturally grounded language significantly improved engagement and user satisfaction.
+- The Ağaoğlu-style emphasis on narrative, directness, and decision-making instincts significantly improved engagement and user satisfaction.

 ---